 BEFORE: When I purchased the property, using scrap plywood to insulate walls was the first order of business, but I was itching for nesting boxes.

 AFTER: My father picked up partitioned wood shipping crates at a salvage yard, so I was able to create these for nesting boxes for under $20.
 I removed the bottoms from the crates, turned them onto their side and stacked two crates, then mounted them on the wall and cut holes in the exterior wall behind them.
+Read more about installing my reach-through nesting boxes here.

 The final step was to use my kreg-jig to make a pair of cute doors to secure privacy and predator protection for my hens.